This is the ultimate guide to vegan baking with coconut oil vs olive oil to make the fluffiest biscuits and best cookies you’ve ever tasted!

 Heyyyy ohh!
 Here we go into another Vegan Baking Basics post!
-It’s been a while since I’ve rambled on into too much detail about things that have to do with the ins and outs of vegan baking, so I figured it was due time for another post.
+It’s been a while since I’ve rambled on in too much detail about things that have to do with the ins and outs of vegan baking, so I figured it was time for another post.
 In the past, I’ve covered baking with cashews, how to use a flax egg, and how to make the absolute best vegan cookies, but I figured it was time to talk about one of the biggest components of vegan baking: baking with coconut oil vs olive oil!

-I think this one goes without saying, but far and away, my favorite vegan baking fat is baking with coconut oil.
+I think this one goes without saying, but far and away, my favorite vegan baking fat is coconut oil.
 I know it’s been more of a trendy ingredient lately and has recently gotten a bad rap, but it’s honestly one of the best replacements for butter in vegan baking.
 While I know it’s isn’t butter and doesn’t truly mimic the texture and taste of it either, it comes pretty darn close when you’re looking to replicate the flaky, buttery texture of croissants or puff pastry.

 For brand preference on coconut oil, I’m not all that picky.
 I usually go with the store brand or cheapest option at Whole Foods and almost always get the unrefined version.
 I’ve gotten refined on accident in the past and, for me, it tends to not lend itself as well to baking.
 Since it’s refined, it doesn’t melt or soften quite as quickly, so I’m always left trying to dig chunks out of the jar while I’m just really trying to make a batch of cookies.
 Try a few brands and see what works for you!

-Moving on to my next favorite baking fat, olive oil!
+Moving onto my next favorite baking fat, olive oil!
 As you can tell from my love of coconut oil above, I haven’t really delved into using olive oil in baking as much as coconut oil.
 I think there are pros and cons to both, but one of the most convenient things about olive oil is that it’s almost always easy to find and is most likely cheaper than coconut oil.

 I love using olive oil in cakes and muffins the most since it lends a lot of moisture and flavor to a simple recipe.
 I’m actually working on a lemon olive oil cake for the summer, so more to come on that one.
 My best words of advice when it comes to baking with olive oil is to only bake with it if the recipe calls for it.
 If a recipe is calling for coconut oil and you use olive oil, the results are probably not going to be the same.

 For brands, I again usually go with a trusted store brand or higher quality olive oil, since some can be blended with other, lower quality oils and result in a watery olive oil overall.
 To be honest, I wouldn’t recommend the olive oil pictured above, it’s not the best store brand I’ve bought and hasn’t really baked well for me while I’ve had it.
 Again, try a few brands out and see what works best for you and your price point here.